galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-raceid/tutorial.md

 >
 {: .hands_on}

-The first three plots tell us about the stability/reliability of our clusters, and are more important indicators for the quality of our clustering than any of the resultant graph projections, such as PCA or tSNE.
+The first three plots (in the PDF report) tell us about the stability/reliability of our clusters, and are more important indicators for the quality of our clustering than any of the resultant graph projections, such as PCA or tSNE.

 ![Stability Plots]({{site.baseurl}}{% link topics/transcriptomics/images/raceid_sat_jacc.png %} "RaceID Saturation and Jaccard Plots")